 Many choose to become dually certified as both teacher of children with visual impairments and an orientation and mobility specialist for children.
 This combination of preparation helps the professional to understand and meet the total needs of the child.
-The combination is also in high demand in primarily rural areas where the number of children with visual impairments is too low to employ professionals separately educated in TCVI or OMC.
+The combination is also in high demand in primarily rural areas where the number of children with visual impairments is too low to employ professionals separately educated in each area.

 Teacher of children with visual impairments, orientation and mobility specialists for children and dual-specialists work primarily in public schools and residential schools for children with visual impairments.
 Personnel shortages exist in most states in the nation for people educated in these areas.

-The teacher of children with visual impairments program teaches children with visual impairments the skills they will need to lead successful lives.
+A teacher of children with visual impairments teaches children with visual impairments the skills they will need to lead successful lives.
 These skills fall into two major areas:

 In addition to modifying the typical curriculum, specialists are responsible for teaching children with visual impairment in the expanded core skill areas, including teaching Braille, daily living skills, social skills, adapted computer technology, and recreation and leisure activities.
 These skills are typically learned incidentally from watching others and are not readily available to children with visual impairments without specific instruction.
 The teachers will take the lead in teaching these skills to students with visual impairments and in helping parents and others to assist children to learn such skills.

 Orientation and mobility specialists working with children also assist children with visual impairments to attain the skills they need to live successful lives.
-The O&M specialist's responsibilities center mainly on skills such as independent travel and daily living skills.
-In addition to the typical orientation and mobility sequence, orientation and mobility specialists working with children help children learn fundamental skills that support independence such as gross and fine motor skills, auditory skills, concept development, exploration and curiosity, problem solving, and environmental experiential activities.
+The orientation and mobility specialist's responsibilities center mainly on skills such as independent travel and daily living skills.
+In addition to the typical orientation and mobility sequence, orientation and mobility specialists working with children help children learn fundamental skills that support independence such as gross and fine motor skills, auditory skills, concept development, exploration and curiosity, problem solving and environmental experiential activities.